ThakurTulsi/Spotify-Streamed-Songs-Data-Insights/README.md

 - **Visualizations**: Interactive plots to explore trends in Spotify’s most streamed songs.

 ## Dataset

-Have included the dataset in the repository itself with the name 'Spotify Most Streamed Songs'.
+I downloaded the dataset from Kaggle (https://www.kaggle.com/datasets/abdulszz/spotify-most-streamed-songs).
+Have also included the dataset in the repository itself with the name 'Spotify Most Streamed Songs'.
 The dataset consists of 953 songs with the following key attributes:

 - `track_name`: Name of the song
 - `artist(s)_name`: Name of the artist(s)